|

 ANN vs SNN The main difference

-binary spiking inputs as a function of time.
-In ANNs the information is transmitted on the
+based on dynamic binary spiking inputs as a function of time.
+In ANNs the information is transmitted

-and therefore there is no reasonable motivation for using SNN from a
+is no reasonable motivation for using SNN from a practical and applicative

 develop SNN-based neural chips and related sensory devices is the greater